Froedtert Hospital, Medical College of Wisconsin

 As is true in many areas, independent hospitals in southeastern Wisconsin have given way to integrated health care systems that bring together hospitals, clinics, physicians and specialty providers such as home health agencies and hospice to provide the whole continuum of health care in a coordinated manner.

-There are five integrated health systems serve the Milwaukee area:
+There are five integrated health systems that serve southeastern Wisconsin:

-Advocate Aurora Health
+Aurora Health Care

-Address: 750 W. Virginia St., Milwaukee; Telephone: (414) 647-3033; Website: advocateaurorahealth.org
+Address: 750 W. Virginia St., Milwaukee

 Ascension Health

-Address: 400 W. River Woods Pkwy., Milwaukee; Telephone: (414) 465-3000; Website: healthcare.ascension.org
+Address: 400 W. River Woods Pkwy., Milwaukee

 Children's Wisconsin

 Children’s Wisconsin is a nationally recognized center for pediatric health care that provides inpatient care (including intensive care services) and outpatient services in more than 70 medical specialties.
-In addition to its main hospital in Wauwatosa, Children’s affiliates include Children’s Wisconsin-Fox Valley in Neenah; several primary care clinics; Children’s Specialty Group, a physician group practice jointly owned by Children’s Wisconsin and the Medical College of Wisconsin; Children’s Community Health Plan; Children’s Wisconsin Research Institute; and Children’s Hospital Community Services.
+In addition to its main hospital in Wauwatosa, Children’s affiliates include Children’s Wisconsin-Fox Valley in Neenah; several primary care clinics; Children’s Specialty Group, a physician group practice jointly owned by Children’s Wisconsin and the Medical College of Wisconsin; Chorus Community Health Plan; Children’s Wisconsin Research Institute; and Children’s Wisconsin Community Services.

-Address: 8915 W. Connell Ct., Milwaukee; Telephone: (414) 266-2000; Website: www.chw.org
+Address: 8915 W. Connell Ct., Milwaukee

 Froedtert & Medical College of Wisconsin

-Address: 9200 W. Wisconsin Ave., Wauwatosa; Telephone: (414) 805-3666; Website: www.froedtert.com
+Address: 9200 W. Wisconsin Ave., Wauwatosa

 ProHealth Care

-Address: N17 W24100 Riverwood Dr., Waukesha; Telephone: (262) 928-2745; Website: www.prohealthcare.org
+Address: N17 W24100 Riverwood Dr., Waukesha

 For locations of hospitals throughout the metropolitan Milwaukee area, please see the map on page 89 of the digital or printed edition.

-Research & Medical Education
+A Leader in Research & Medical Education

-programs.
+The University of Wisconsin-Milwaukee (UWM) also plays a crucial role in medical research and education.
+Its UWM Partners for Health is an interdisciplinary collaboration between the university’s College of Health Professions and Sciences and its Joseph J. Zilber College of Public Health.
 It conducts innovative research in multiple areas, such as biosciences and aging, and seeks ways to improve the lives of people with physical and mental health issues.
-UWM has the state’s largest nursing program, and U.S. News & World Report ranks its doctor of nursing program 61st in the nation, its bachelor of science in nursing program 76th, and its master’s program 91st.
+UWM has the state’s largest nursing program, and U.S. News & World Report ranks its bachelor of science in nursing program 39th in the nation, its doctor of nursing program 95th, and its master’s program 96th.
 UWM also awards graduate degrees in public health, health care administration and informatics, and it’s home to Wisconsin’s only nationally accredited school of public health.
-The Versiti Blood Center of Wisconsin and its affiliate, the Blood Research Institute, play major roles in research regarding immunobiology, transfusion medicine and stem-cell biology.
-Its Glycomics Center focuses on the structures of complex carbohydrates and played an integral role in the creation of the National Marrow Donor Program.

 Area Health Plans